 ‘Can you do that?’
 Katie asked.

 Harry nodded.
 ‘Yes.
-Although it’s not as strong yet.’
+Although it’s not as strong as my verbal version yet.’

 Nev stuck a hand out at Katie.
 ‘Want to practise with me, then.
 Your partner seems unwilling.’